TIBHannover/2018-07-09-FAIR-Data-and-Software/index.md

 We will offer a virtual set-up help on the Thursday and Friday before the workshop (5. & 6. of July) between 13 and 14 o'clock CEST in the afternoons ([convert to your time zone](https://www.timeanddate.com/worldclock/converter.html?iso=20180705T110000&p1=309)).
+We'll be in the web-conference channel [meet.jit.si/FAIRDataSoftwareInstallHelp](https://meet.jit.si/FAIRDataSoftwareInstallHelp) which should load in most modern browsers.
 In order to ease debugging, please follow the [setup](#setup-details) instructions.

 ### Setup details